 The House of San Vicente Ferrer, saint patron of Valencia, is popularly known as Pouet de San Vicent.
 Here is the house where San Vicente Ferrer lived and inside is a museum dedicated to his life.
 Discover more about the House of San Vicente Ferrer.

-If you are looking for a great farmers market, look no further.
-The Central Market, or the “Mercado Central“, is once Valencia’s best market to buy meat, wine, cheese, fruit, and essential any ingredient for a traditional Valencian dish.
-Open Monday-Saturday from 7:00 a.m. to 3:00 p.m., the Central Market is perfect place to try new food.
+If you are looking for a great food market, look no further.
+The Central Market, or the “Mercado Central“, is once Valencia’s best markets to buy meat, wine, cheese, fruits, and essential ingredients for a traditional Valencian dish.
+Open Monday-Saturday from 7:00 a.m. to 3:00 p.m., the Central Market is the perfect place to try new food.

 Generalitat Palace was built in 1418 and served as a tax collecting business for the Crown.
-Nowadays, this palace is just one of the major sights of Valencia city.
+Nowadays, this palace is one of the major sights of Valencia.
 Learn more about this monument and visit the Generalitat Palace!

 The name “Miguelete” derives from a blessing given to the bell that occurred on 29 September 1418, the day of San Miguel.
 This bell tower is also the main bell tower for the city.
 Here you can climb up its steps and view the city from above.
 Visit Miguelete and enjoy the many monuments of Valencia!

 Quart Towers, in Spanish “Torres de Quart,” are one of the twelve gates of the once ancient wall that surrounded the old city of Valencia.

 The name “Torres de Quart” comes from the tower’s location, since they are halfway between the city center and a village called Quart de Poblet.

 The Serranos Towers were once used as defense against sieges and attacks.
 Although it was quite often that the towers were used for ceremonies and official inflows of kings and ambassadors.
 Serranos Towers has always been considered the main entrance to the city but after the fire of 1586, its reconstruction was used as a prison.